rgulden/k3s-raspberry-pi/README.md

 ```bash
 sudo reboot
 ```
+The Pis are now ready to run the cluster! :)

+## Master Node Setup

 11. SSH back into the pi.
 Now the pi is ready to have k3s by rancher installed.
 We will do this by running the following command:
 ```bash
 curl -sfL https://get.k3s.io | sh -